 Bose Frames Tenor

-The Tenor frames are the most stylish when it comes to audio sunglasses available in the market.
+The Tenor frames are the most stylish audio sunglasses available in the market.
 They’re rectangular polarized lenses measuring 55 mm and offer a TR-90 nylon IPX2 frame that is water-resistant.
 The width of the frame is 144 mm, and the depth from the front to the arm’s tip is 144 mm.
-There are two miniaturized speakers in the audio component.
+In addition, there are two miniaturized speakers in the audio component.

 You can use the frames as a Bluetooth communication device and a music player through the beam-forming microphones.
 Other features include touch controls, easy access to a voice assistant, and swipe gestures used for audio control.
 The battery lasts up to 5.5 hours.